 You often hear that 40 is the new 30 and 50 is the new 40, unfortunately external factors such as gravity and sun exposure continue to negatively effect our appearance.
-One of the most common requests Dr. Lopez hears is “for the outward appearance to reflect the more youthful energy a person feels inside.”
+One of the most common requests Dr. Lopez and Dr. Perro hear is “for the outward appearance to reflect the more youthful energy a person feels inside.”
 Many patients want to correct the sagging neck skin and hanging jowls.
 They desire a smoother contour and tightening of the jowl and neck area.
 A facelift is what will in most cases achieve the desired result.

 A facelift (rhytidectomy) can affect one’s appearance as dramatically as any facial cosmetic surgery.
 Rhytidectomy is a safe, effective procedure performed to restore a more youthful appearance and less fatigued look without compromising function.
 Many women and men in today’s competitive corporate workplace are increasingly seeking facelift procedures to restore a younger look that more typifies their energy level.

-When patients come to see Dr. Lopez seeking facial plastic surgery, it’s not uncommon for them to focus on a single aspect of their appearance rather than the overall picture.
+When patients come to see Dr. Lopez and Dr. Perro seeking facial plastic surgery, it’s not uncommon for them to focus on a single aspect of their appearance rather than the overall picture.
 One of the most common concerns he hears from patients seeking facelifts is the “turkey wattle,” the loose skin dangling under the chin.
 Many times patients will request just a “neck lift.”
 While an isolated necklift may be appropriate for a male with a midline excision in the neck, females are poor candidates for this type of procedure.
 In order to address the neck in women, a facelift needs to be performed.

 As Dr. Lopez is a board certified facial plastic surgeon, trained to perform plastic surgery exclusively on faces and necks, he knows that his responsibility is to evaluate not only the areas of concern but also the motivation behind the requests.
 Some patients that are not ready for cosmetic surgery are better served with conservative measures, such as Botox for treatment of fine lines and fillers for deeper wrinkles.
 Patients who educate themselves about facial rejuvenation know when and if the time is right to proceed.